doki-theme/doki-theme-vscode/CONTRIBUTING.md

 ### VSCode Themes specifics

-There are one important piece that composes a theme:
+There is one important piece that composes a theme:

 - `theme.json` - which defines the look and feel of the editor as well as the syntax coloring of the code.